One farmers story of turning an almond desert green

 For Maria, her priorities are clear.
 She aims to balance short-term needs with her long term vision.
 She’ll continue walking the tight rope of water security, making sure that the almond trees don’t dry up without the rain.
 She’ll also be organising a big cut of the trees, which she’ll then use for mulch to retain more water.
 And last but not least, she’ll carry on her quest of reviving her land.

 “Step by step, I want to make everything green.
 I’ll be happy when there’s more water and animals, and not just almond trees.
 I want to incorporate more tree varieties to slowly make a big difference.
-That will be my paradise”.
+Creating a large food forest is my dream.
+That will be my paradise and my legacy I’d like to leave for future generations.”

 Join our press & media list